JLo’s Pole Dancing Training In Barely-There Outfits For ‘Hustlers’ Racks Up Half A Million Views In 20 Minutes

 Jennifer Lopez has her fans mesmerized.
 The “Jenny From The Block” singer has been steadily releasing promotion for her upcoming Hustlers movie on Instagram, although fans had yet to see behind-the-scenes footage showing the 50-year-old training for her stripper role.
-JLo has finally shared some new footage of various indoor settings showing her rehearsing on a pole – of course, the star was outfitted in activewear that was appropriate for the intense activity.
+On Thursday, JLo finally shared some new footage of various indoor settings showing her rehearsing on a pole – of course, the star was outfitted in activewear that was appropriate for the intense activity.

 JLo’s video today did include some moments from the soon-to-be-released movie, but these were chopped up by moments showing the singer and reality judge in full training mode.
 Jennifer appeared to be practicing her pole dancing in a home living room, with a sports bra and booty shorts affording a barely-there feel on the wardrobe front.
 The singer’s agility, stability, endurance, and overall strength were all visible – if anyone in Hollywood is rocking a killer body at the age of 50, it’s Jennifer Lopez.